dysosmus/miniflux/README.markdown

     0 */4 * * *  cd /path/to/miniflux && php cronjob.php >/dev/null 2>&1

 ### How Miniflux update my feeds from the user interface?

 Miniflux use an Ajax request to refresh each subscription.
 By default, there is only 5 feeds updated in parallel.

 ### I have 600 subscriptions, how Miniflux handle that?

 Your life is cluttered.

+### Why there is no categories?
+Why the feature X is missing?

+Miniflux is a minimalist software.
+Less is more.

+### I found a bug, what next?

+Report the bug to the [issues tracker](https://github.com/fguillot/miniflux/issues) and I will fix it.